List of Chicago P.D. characters: Hailey Upton

 In "In the Dark", Upton's guilt over her secret about killing Walton comes to a tipping point.
 She has a panic attack about the shooting after a suspect in the unit's current case, attempts to commit suicide in the interrogation room due to her revealing too much information.
 Halstead concludes that Voight had something to do with Walton's sudden disappearance and confronts him.
 Halstead learns of the events that occurred and punches Voight.
 He goes home to a sleeping Hailey who wakes up and realizes that Halstead knows everything.

+In the season 11 premiere, "Unpacking", Hailey and Jay have gotten divorced as Hailey filed the divorce papers as she walked out of the station.
+In the season 11 finale, "More", Upton must make a vital decision to leave the team as she researches jobs at the FBI, FEMA, and DEA.
+She then packs up her apartment and gets in a taxi to Chicago O'Hare Airport.